featherbear/UNSW-PSYC1022/site/content/post/reading-ahmed-2012-the-science-of-making-drug-addicted-animals.md

 > Maybe rats preferred saccharin because they grew up with it initially?

 After training rats with cocaine as the only available reward, when exposed to saccharin they rapidly shifted their preference from cocaine to saccharin.
-(Lenor et al 2007)
+(Lenoir et al 2007)

+After a further experiment, giving rats only access to cocaine prior to the experiment, they still preferred saccharin.

+## Anxiogenic Effects

+Rats may prefer saccharin over cocaine as a result of the anxiogenic effects exhibited when taking cocaine.
+However these effects only seem to have occurred near initial-cocaine taking - rats that later administrated cocaine did not exhibit much of these effects

+# Vulnerable Rats

+Whilst the majority of rats preferred the sweetened water, there was a stable amount of rats (10% - 20% which preferred the cocaine).

+They preferred cocaine over sucrose despite the fact that the sucrose would relieve them of their needed calories

+***

+* Most rats learn to SA cocaine when no other choice is available
+* With extended access to cocaine, rats _may_ develop changes that increasingly motivate them to take cocaine
+* However, attempts seem vain, as the majority of rats preferred the sweetened water regardless of attempts to "additise" them.